 Soluble fiber and insoluble fiber both naturally occur in many fruits and vegetables, and soluble fibers are the preferable type.
 Citrus fruits contain impressive quantities of fiber on average, and they are the only classification of fruits and vegetables to naturally contain more soluble fiber than insoluble fiber.
 For instance, a medium-sized orange with sixty total calories contains approximately three grams of fiber, just over two grams of which are soluble.
 Adding a few citrus fruits to your plate each day is an easy way to reach your recommended fiber goals with minimal changes to your daily calorie count.

-A recent report by the Mayo Clinic states that adults should consume 65 to 90 milligrams of vitamin C each day.
-You’ll reach this goal with just a single cup of orange segments, which contains approximately 95 milligrams.
+According to registered dietician Katherine Zeratsky, adults should consume 65 to 90 milligrams of daily vitamin C. You’ll reach this goal with just a single cup of orange segments, which contains approximately 95 milligrams.
 Citrus fruits also contain magnesium, potassium, phosphorus, vitamin B and copper.
 With compositions rich in plant compounds, citrus fruits may also help to reduce inflammation and help to fight off cancer-causing cell growth through antioxidant effects.

 If you’re trying to lose weight by cutting down on your daily calories, citrus fruits could help.
-Most citrus fruits have less than a hundred calories apiece, and their high volumes of water and fiber can help you to feel fuller throughout the day.
+There are typically less than a hundred calories per citrus fruit, and their high volumes of water and fiber can help you to feel fuller throughout the day.
 One 2015 study by the National Institute of Health studied the dietary choices and body compositions of the same sample group of individuals over twenty four years of life.
 The research found evidence of a significant link between citrus consumption and achieving or maintaining a healthy weight.

 These health benefits aren't the only things to love about citrus fruits!
 Grab an orange (or a can of Sparkling CBD Citrus Water) and savor the following nine fun facts about two delectable citrus fruits.